AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 * XYZ

 **🔮3.2.
 3D-Visualization**

 𖦏 Aim of using 3D data visualization is to identify [patterns, clusters and correlations(between attributes)] - **Insights**

-✮ when it comes to discrete values among dimensions, the more discrete values of each dimensions are more difficult to detect **Insights**
+✮ When it comes to discrete values among dimensions, the more discrete values of each dimensions are more difficult to detect **Insights**
--

 **Key points from 3D Visualizations (Package: Plotly):**
 - The majority of negative reviews range from 2.5 to 3.5.